-6.4.a.11. at least three former employers state that they would not re-employ him or her, or otherwise indicate that his or her services as an employee were unsatisfactory;
+6.4.a.11. at least two (2) former employers state that they would not re-employ him or her, or otherwise indicate that his or her services as an employee were unsatisfactory;

-6.4.a.12. the register from which he or she is certified is for a class for which oral skills are essential and an oral examination was not a part of the examination process, and at least two agencies have interviewed him or her and report that he or she is not considered to be suitable for a position in the class he or she was interviewed for;
+6.4.a.12. the register from which he or she is certified is for a class for which oral skills are essential, and at least two agencies have interviewed him or her and report that he or she is not considered to be suitable for a position in the class for which he or she interviewed;